 The hyper-competitiveness of cloud vendors has been hugely beneficial for customers, with frequent cuts to prices for various services.
 This is clearly good news for IT departments, often unexpectedly freeing up budgets as vendor margins get thinner.

 Microsoft bucked this trend to some degree, and recently made changes to its pricing in line with currency fluctuations, but claimed that UK customers would not be affected.
+Update 21/10/2016: Microsoft is increasing the price of its enterprise software and cloud services for UK customers, blaming the slumping value of the pound post-Brexit.
+Effective January 1 2017, on-premise enterprise software will increase by 13 percent and cloud prices by 22 percent for new customers.
+These changes will not affect existing licence holders.

 Working out pricing can be complex, however.
 In particular AWS’ pricing structures are not always entirely clear, and some customers look to third parties to manage costs.